gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 Ignition adopts SDFormat structure to describe visual elements and also the dynamic physics aspects.
 To get started on SDFormat 1.7, refer to this [SDFormat specification](http://sdformat.org/spec?ver=1.7&elem=sdf).
-For a comprehensive tutorial for constructing your robot model from SDFormat, refer to this [Building robot](https://ignitionrobotics.org/docs/fortress/building_robot) tutorial.
+For a comprehensive tutorial for constructing your robot model from SDFormat, refer to this [Building robot](https://gazebosim.org/docs/fortress/building_robot) tutorial.

-## Physics concepts in Ignition Gazebo simulation
+## Physics concepts in Gazebo simulation

-In this tutorial, we will show how to manipulate and visualize some physics aspects using demos on Ignition Gazebo.
+In this tutorial, we will show how to manipulate and visualize some physics aspects using demos on Gazebo.

-All demos can be found in [ign-gazebo/examples/worlds](https://github.com/ignitionrobotics/ign-gazebo/blob/main/examples/worlds/) folder.
+All demos can be found in [ign-gazebo/examples/worlds](https://github.com/gazebosim/gz-sim/blob/main/examples/worlds/) folder.

 ### Differential drive